Gerbs2193/pands-project/README.md

 The data here falls mostly between 5.5 to 6.7 for the sepal length of the versicolour.
 There is a peak around 6.0, indicating a common size among the flowers.
 The range is approximately 4.5-7.5.

 ##### Sepal Width:
 The sizes of the sepal width for Iris-versicolor are most concentrated around 2.7 to 3.1.
-The overall 0.8-3.75 with the absolute peak being around 3.
+The overall range is 0.8-3.75 with the absolute peak being around 3.
 The range shows a slightly wider shape - which suggests some variation in sizes.

 ##### Petal Length:
 The sizes of the petal length for Iris-versicolor are mostly distributed between 3.7 and 4.7.
 The range is around 2.8-5.7 with an absolute peak of 4.7.
 This plot, like sepal width before it, shows a fairly wide shape, indicating more noticeable variation in sizes.